14

 visual & performing arts, you won't be alone since the degree program is ranked #10 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 In 2024, College Factual analyzed 14 schools in order to identify the top ones for its Best Visual & Performing Arts Schools in Missouri ranking.
-When you put them all together, these colleges and universities awarded 1,973 degrees in visual & performing arts during the 2020-2021 academic year.
+Combined, these schools handed out 2,023 degrees in visual & performing arts to qualified students.

 What's on this page: * Degree-Level Rankings